Assessing Quality of Life & Psychological Status

 Health-related quality of life can be measured with disease-specific or generic measures.
 Due to their widespread and thorough validation, the following questionnaires are recommended:

 - Chronic Respiratory Disease Questionnaire (CRDQ or CRQ) – disease specific.

 - St George’s Respiratory Questionnaire (SGRQ) – disease specific.

 - Medical Outcomes Study Short Form 36 (MOS SF 36) – generic.

-Compared to the generic questionnaires, the disease-specific questionnaires are more likely to be responsive to changes after pulmonary rehabilitation and more sensitive to specific respiratory issues.
+Compared to the generic questionnaires, the disease-specific questionnaires are more likely to be responsive to changes after PR and more sensitive to specific respiratory issues.
 However, the disease-specific questionnaires are also limited by their specificity (i.e. when seeking to compare results to other illness groups).

 Compared to the disease-specific questionnaires, the generic questionnaires provide a more global view of the respiratory patient’s quality of life, include a wider range of scales and can be readily compared with other illness groups.
 However, the generic questionnaires do have lower responsiveness and sensitivity.